yeray142/mcv-c6-team1-project2/README.md

 This repository provides a baseline on the task of action classification on the SoccerNet Ball Action Spotting dataset.

+## Data

+Refer to the README files in the [data/soccernetball](/data/soccernetball) directory for pre-processing and setup instructions.

 ## Environment